Who we are

 I have run websites for a long time, often for creative writers and I have a special interest in creative writing myself.
 I enjoy providing counselling in a community setting, particularly where provision has been scarce before.
 I want to see high quality therapy made widely available to those in need, regardless of personal means.
-I favour humanistic and psychodynamic approaches, narrative and creative therapy.
+I favour relational and embodied approaches with a focus developmental trauma.

 Outcome based measures